-The Social Security Agency (SSA) administers several different social programs that provide financial benefits.
+The Social Security Administration (SSA) administers several different social programs that provide financial benefits.
 They have social security office locations around the country to help people understand their options regarding social security benefits and related programs.
 It’s not always easy to figure out which of these programs is right for you.
 One of the most common Social Security questions is: what’s the difference between SSI and SSDI?

 SSI and SSDI are similar programs that help people who are unable to make a living.
 However, there are a few key differences that are important to know if you plan to apply.
 This short guide will lay out all the information you need.

 SSI ultimately stands for Supplemental Security Income.
 So, what is supplemental security income, exactly?
 SSI is a social program that provides monthly cash benefits to people in the following demographics:

 Although this supplemental income program is administered by the SSA, its funding does not come from Social Security taxes.
 Instead, SSI is funded directly by the U.S. Treasury.

 SSDI stands for Social Security Disability Insurance.
 This program also provides a monthly cash benefit to people with disabilities.
 While SSI is based more on financial need, SSDI is available only to people who have medical conditions that prohibit them from earning a living.
 Funding for SSDI comes from Social Security taxes.
 For that reason, people who want to qualify for SSDI must have sufficient work experience to be eligible.
 SSI has no work requirement.

 Both SSI and SSDI disability benefits provide individuals and families with a monthly cash payment.

 For SSI, the maximum amount that an individual can be awarded is $783 per month.
 A couple can receive up to $1,175 per month in SSI disability benefits.